olivertzeng/win-cursor-2-linux/README.md

 # 🖱️ Windows to Linux Cursor Converter

 Convert Windows cursor themes to Linux format with ease!
-This tool automatically converts `.cur` and `.ani` files to Linux-compatible cursors using `win2xcur`.
+This tool automatically converts `.cur` and `.ani` files to Linux-compatible cursors using `cursorgen`.

 ## ✨ Features